lindenb/jvarkit/docs/BamToHaplotypes.md

       Default: all
       Possible Values: [skip, warn, error, N, all] --buffer-size
-      When we're looking for variant in a lare VCF file, load the variants in an interval of 'N' bases instead of doing a random access for each variant.
+      When we're looking for variants in a lare VCF file, load the variants in an interval of 'N' bases instead of doing a random access for each variant.
       Default: 1000